 The first commercial drug produced in this way, ATryn, was approved in 2009 and is an antithrombotic derived from the milk of genetically engineered goats.
 In 2014, the US Food and Drug Administration (FDA) approved Ruconest, a drug collected from the milk of genetically engineered rabbits and used to treat hereditary angioedema.
 In 2015 the FDA approved a genetically modified chicken that makes a drug called Kanuma, used to treat lysosomal acid lipase deficiency – a rare genetic condition that prevents the body from breaking down fatty molecules inside cells.

-Little has come to light about the well-begin of these animals.
+Little has come to light about the well-being of these animals.
 But earlier this year The Wall Street Journal published a disturbing story about the unintended consequences CRISPR gene editing has had on animals.
 It painted a portrait of a technology nowhere near ready for use in animals (including humans) noting that “When Chinese researchers deleted a gene that limits muscle growth in mammals so that rabbits would grow leaner, their creations exhibited an unusual characteristic: enlarged tongues.
 Similar experiments on Chinese pigs led some to develop an additional vertebrae.
 Gene-edited calves died prematurely in Brazil and New Zealand.”

 In a rush?